Posted on: June 29, 2017

-Two hundred and seventeen seniors, all who dedicated themselves to service during their time at UNC, were honored as Buckley Public Service Scholars (BPSS) May 6 at a pre-graduation ceremony in Memorial Hall.
-All graduates received a Carolina blue and white cord to wear at commencement on May 8 to represent their achievement.
+Chapel Hill, N.C. – Two hundred and fifty seniors, all who dedicated themselves to service during their time at UNC, will be honored as Buckley Public Service Scholars (BPSS) May 12 at a pre-graduation ceremony in Memorial Hall.
+All graduates wi …

 Posted on: April 5, 2017

 APPLES hosted its first Service-Learning Initiative (SLI): Engage event March 31-April 2.
 This is a unique student-lead introduction to service-learning and allowed participants to learn more about APPLES opportunities and local organizations in the Ch …

 Community-based services for the elderly, pro bono legal assistance and a refugee health program were some of the projects recognized at UNC-Chapel Hill’s 2017 Public Service Awards celebration on April 5.
 The annual event is held by the Carolina Center for Public Service.